quipucords/quipucords/docs/source/install_server_centos7.rst

     # sudo docker run hello-world

-After you complete the steps to install Docker for Red Hat Enterprise Linux 7 or CentOS 7, continue with the Quipucords server installation steps in `Installing the Quipucords Server Container Image <install.html#container>`_.
+After you complete the steps to install Docker for CentOS 7, continue with the Quipucords server installation steps in `Installing the Quipucords Server Container Image <install.html#container>`_.